bernardtse/sql-challenge/README.md

 ## 3. Deployment
 To set up and run the database and analysis:
 1. Create a PostgreSQL database named `EmployeeSQL` in pgAdmin.
-2. Load the schema by running `EmployeeSQL/schemata.sql`:
+2. Load the schema by running `employeesql/schemata.sql`:
    - Ensure the tables are created in the correct order to manage foreign key dependencies.
 3. Import the CSV data:
    - The CSV files should correspond to the tables created (e.g., `departments.csv` to `departments` table).
    - Follow this order: **departments**, **titles**, **employees**, **dept_emp**, **dept_manager**, **salaries**.
    - Enable headers during import for proper column alignment.
-4. Load `queries.sql`:
+4. Load `employeesql/queries.sql`:
    - Execute each section (1–8) to answer the analytical questions.
    - Read through comments for additional explanations or alternative solutions.